lits-ruby-and-rails-course/Lectures/ruby_metaprograming.md

 > - Closures
 > - DSL's

----

-#### Defining and calling blocks
+### Defining and calling blocks

-You declare a block using squiggly braces {} if it's on one line or do ... end if it's on multiple lines
+You declare a block using squiggly braces {} if it's on one line or `do ... end` if it's on multiple lines

 ```ruby
 [1,2,3].each { |num| print "#{num}! " } #=> 1!
 2!
 3! =>[1,2,3]